 Third step : After the new product design in the new fabrics are set, we start producing!
 Yesica, Yabal’s Production Coordinator, is in charge of coordinating orders with all of our artisans each week, working with them on improving quality, explaining new designs, and assuring that everyone is on the same page.

-The Sewing Team: Elda is in charge of her sewing workshop where she employs other family members to help with sewing and production.
+The Sewing Team: Elda is in charge of her sewing workshop where she and her team take the fabrics and sew them into accessories.

 “I like work when there is more than I can do.
 When that happens, my son Roberto (27) who enjoys sewing… comes in order to help me.
 And also I call other independant sewers that I used to work with.”-Elda